 (Brené Brown, Daring Greatly, page 34)

 In this next piece, Brown deals with the ultimate reality of being brave and daring greatly in today’s world; the fall.
 She discusses how we must own our stories in order to create our new endings.
 What I loved most about this piece was its down-to-earth real message.
-If we are going to take chances in our live and careers as female entrepreneurs, of course we will fall.
+If we are going to take chances in our lives and careers as entrepreneurs, of course, we will fall.
 Here, Brown helps us pick ourselves back up.

 “If you’re not in the arena getting your ass kicked, I’m not interested in your feedback.”

 In this piece, Brown acknowledges the unique position we are in today – with polarization and disconnection more rampant than ever before – and how it’s more important than ever before to dig deeper for courage, vulnerability and empathy within ourselves and others.
 For me, the biggest takeaway of this book was finding the courage to stand alone as Brown mentions in the title.
 That is true strength.